levist7/levist7/README.md

 ### Past Tech

-Visual Basic, some VBA, little Fortran90.
+Visual Basic, some VBA, some Matlab, little Fortran90.

 Scripting for finite element analysis such as Ansys APDL, Opensees and CAST3M

 <!---
 levist7/levist7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->